smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 - The central orchestration (EMCO) cluster installation can use [OpenNESS Central Orchestrator Flavor](https://github.com/otcshare/specs/blob/master/doc/flavors.md).
 - The edge clusters in the diagram can be installed and provisioned by using [OpenNESS Media Analytics Flavor](https://github.com/otcshare/specs/blob/master/doc/flavors.md)
 - The cloud cluster in the diagram can be any types of cloud clusters, for example: Azure Cloud.
-- The composite application - SmartCity is composed of two parts: edge applications and web applications.
+- The composite application - SmartCity is composed of two parts: edge applications and cloud (web) applications.
   - The edge application executes media processing and analytics on the multiple edge clusters to reduce latency.
-  - The web application is kinds of cloud application for additional post-processing such as calculating statistics and display/visualization on the cloud cluster side.
+  - The cloud application is kind of web application for additional post-processing such as calculating statistics and display/visualization on the cloud cluster side.
   - EMCO user can deploy the smart city applications across the clusters.
 Besides that, EMCO supports override values profiles for operator to satisfy the need of deployments.
   - More details about refer to [SmartCity Deployment Practise with EMCO](#smartcity-deployment-with-emco).